The governance of Umer Farooq is the backbone of Muslim management.

 The following image exemplifies the difference in size.
 Along with these two vast conquests, some other military journeys earned Umar bin Khattab a reputation as an excellent political and military strategist.

 Jerusalem got under Muslim rule for the first time after these conquests.
-However, According to Jewish tradition, Umar set aside the Christian ban on Jews and allowed them into Jerusalem to worship.
+However, According to Jewish tradition, Umer set aside the Christian ban on Jews and allowed them into Jerusalem to worship.

 The story of Umer’s entry to Jerusalem as a conqueror is yet another example of the humbleness and greatness of governance of Caliph Umer.